 Ready to serve!
 Warm sandwiches or garlic bread are nice to have with this soup.

-On Saturday I was craving something with carrots – it had to be careless!
-Amazingly easy to do and sooooo good!
-You can either fry it in rings of peppers or as I also tried to cover both sides with bread crumbs, personally I prefer the latter.
+On Saturday, I was craving something with carrots – it had to be careless!
+Amazingly easy to do and so good!
+You can either fry it in rings of peppers or, as I also tried to cover both sides with bread crumbs; personally, I prefer the latter.
 All vegetarian but not vegan!
 Continue reading “Carrot Frittata”

 The autumn is here now and that’s the time when it is really tasty and comforting to enjoy different kind of soups.
 This wonderful butternut soup has a Persian touch (lemon zest, lemon juice, ground cumin etc).
 Incredibly tasty I must say.
 Continue reading “Persian inspired Butternut soup!”